Project #11

 Caribbean Picnic is an exploration of how structure, color, spacing, and high contrast between warp and weft can create fabulous gradients that can be pushed to iridescence.

-Our project is picnic napkins plus a utensil roll.
+The project is picnic napkins plus a cutlery roll.
 The fabric for the roll utilizes thin stripes strategically placed to outline compartments, and define fold and sew lines.
 The tie is added into the fabric while it is still on the loom.

 The Project